e-schultz/not-a-robot-vault/inbox/202102221921 the folder hierarchy does not dictate the relationship of notes.md

-the folder hierarchy does not dictate the relationship of notes, and this is one of the common pitfalls of file-based structure for knowledge management.
+the folder hierarchy does not dictate the relationship of notes, and this is one of the common pitfalls of file-based structure for [[Knowledge Management]].

 Often a piece of information:
 - can belong to more than one idea / location / concept